 Why do we need to create Test Deliverables?

-Test deliverables help in creating the project plan by allowing you to think about what your project or software needs before coding has even begun.
-Once a team has decided on pre-defined requirements for their product, they can then figure out what priorities will be and those who need to use the product also get an idea if their requirements are taken into consideration.
+Test deliverables help create the project plan by allowing you to think about what your project or software needs before coding begins.
+Once a team has decided on pre-defined product requirements, they can figure out what priorities will be, and those who need to use the product also get an idea if their requirements are considered.

 List of Test Deliverables:

 Test deliverables are created and issued periodically throughout the software testing life cycle.
-When developing software, the team lead will release records of everything that is being done.
+The team lead will release records of everything being done when developing software.

-These documents often include how testing has gone during a certain stage and offer a variety of information about the work methods that are in use for testing.
+These documents often include how testing has gone during a certain stage and offer a variety of information about the work methods used for testing.

 The following are the lists of Test Deliverables: